Bob Parker (mayor): Personal life

 Parker has three sons from his first marriage.
 His second marriage is to Joanna Nicholls-Parker.

 In January 2021, it was revealed that Parker was staying in a long-term care facility after suffering a serious stroke in October 2020.
 His health had deteriorated following a heart attack in May 2019, which he had initially recovered from.
 Parker spent eleven days in intensive care, followed by three months of rehabilitation, during which he suffered two smaller strokes.
-As a result, he was confined to a wheelchair and reportedly had limited movement in his left side.
+As a result, he began using a wheelchair and reportedly had limited movement in his left side.
 In June 2021, Parker appeared on TVNZ's Sunday, and revealed he had suffered memory loss.
 In particular, he appeared unable to remember his mayoralty during the post-quake recovery of Christchurch, could not recall details about the disaster in the interview, and did not recognise himself when watching back his previous television appearances.